Easy Pattern for a Paper Mache

-You can use either traditional paper strips and paste over your cardboard mask, or use a slightly-altered version of Jonni’s paper mache clay recipe, as shown in the first video below.
-For the recipes, click on the Art Library link at the top of the page.
+You can use paper strips and paste, or use Jonni’s paper mache clay recipe, as shown in the first video below.
+For the recipes, click on the Blog/Art Library link at the top of the site.

 Finished size: Helmet-style mask – about 15.5 inches (39 cm) high, 13 inches (33 cm) wide and 12 inches (30 cm) deep.
 About 7.5” deep (17 cm) if built as a wall display mask.